tolitius/mount/README.md

 ## Clojure Version

-Since `mount` [supports both](doc/clojurescript.md#managing-state-in-clojurescript) Clojure and CljoureScript, it relies on [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals) that were introduced in `Clojure 1.7`. `mount`'s code is not precompiled (i.e. AOT) and disributed in `.cljc` sources, hence it currently requires `Clojure 1.7` and above.
+Since mount [supports both](doc/clojurescript.md#managing-state-in-clojurescript) Clojure and CljoureScript, it relies on [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals) that were introduced in `Clojure 1.7`. mount's code is not precompiled (i.e. AOT) and disributed in `.cljc` sources, hence it currently requires `Clojure 1.7` and above.

 ## Mount and Develop!